-Figure A131: Average Hourly Day-Ahead Net Imports
+Figure A134: Average Hourly Real-Time Net Imports

-Figure A132: Average Hourly Real-Time Net Imports
+Figure A136: Average Hourly Real-Time Net Imports

-Figure A133 and Figure A134: Average Hourly Real-Time Net Imports by Interface
+Figure A137 and Figure A138: Average Hourly Real-Time Net Imports by Interface

 The next two figures examine net real-time imports for the PJM and Manitoba/Ontario interfaces.
-The interface between MISO and PJM, both of which operate LMP markets over wide geographic areas, is one of the most significant interfaces for MISO, because the interface can support interchange in excess of five GW per hour.
+The interface between MISO and PJM, both of which operate LMP markets over wide geographic areas, is one of the most significant interfaces for MISO because the interface can support interchange in excess of 5 GW per hour.
 Relative prices in adjoining areas govern net interchange.
 Therefore, price movements cause participants' incentives to import or export to change over time.

-Accordingly, Figure A133 shows the average quantity of net imports scheduled across the MISO-PJM interface in each hour of the day in 2017 and 2018, along with the standard deviation of such imports.40 The subsequent figure shows the same results for the two Canadian interfaces (Manitoba Hydro, at left, and Ontario).
+Accordingly, Figure A137 shows the average quantity of net imports scheduled across the MISO-PJM interface in each hour of the day in 2018 and 2019, along with the standard deviation of such imports.40 Figure A138 shows the same results for the two Canadian interfaces (Manitoba Hydro, at left, and Ontario).

-Wheeled transactions, predominantly from Ontario to PJM, are included in the figures.
+40 Wheeled transactions, predominantly from Ontario to PJM, are included in the figures.

-Figure A133: Average Hourly Real-Time Net Imports from PJM
+Figure A137: Average Hourly Real-Time Net Imports from PJM 2018-2019